vAlmaraz/code-style/README.md

 ### Dates

 Dates should be saved in UTC.
 If you need to save a specific date in local time, save also timezone in another column.

+### Foreign keys

+Foreign keys should be named starting at "id_", so if a table has an id and a foreign key, they could be named as following:

+- id
+- id_foreign_table

+### Indexes

+If you usually select data from a table looking for a specific foreign key (for example), create an index to optimize queries.

+Don't overload your database with indexes.